-Climate technology development and deployment to mitigate the effects of climate change are critical components of efforts to build resilient and sustainable societies.
-They are especially important in Africa, which is the most vulnerable region to climate change.
+The growth of climate tech development and deployment to mitigate the effects of climate change is critical for building resilient and sustainable societies.
+It is especially important in Africa, which is the most vulnerable region to climate change.

 Despite the rising investment and capital flow in climate tech, African businesses lagged dramatically in 2020, garnering only 0.2 percent of the investment inflow, compared to over 93 percent in the US, Canada, Europe, and China.